 iCloud Keychain remembers things, so that you don't have to.
-It auto-fills your information – such as your Safari user names and passwords, credit card details and Wi-Fi passwords on any device that you approve.
-Have any more questions about iCloud Keychain?
+It auto-fills your information – such as your Safari and app usernames and passwords, passkeys, credit card information and security codes, and Wi-Fi passwords on any device that you approve.

 How to turn on iCloud Keychain